amacgregor/allanmacgregor/src/pages/articles/2015-07-17-manfred-macx-and-the-problem-of-information-overload/index.md

 ---
-title: "Manfred Macx and the Problem of Information Overload"
+title: 'Manfred Macx and the Problem of Information Overload'
-date: "2015-07-17"
+date: '2015-07-17'
 layout: post
 draft: false
-path: "/posts/the-problem-of-information-overload"
+path: '/posts/the-problem-of-information-overload'
-category: "Technology"
+category: 'Technology'
 tags:
-- "Futurology"
+  - 'Futurology'
-- "Technology"
+  - 'Technology'
-- "Information Overload"
+  - 'Information Overload'
-description: "I have always been fascinated with the technology concepts presented on Charles Stross book Accelerando, artificial cats, downloads of consciousness, nanotechnology, etc. but of all of them one got my particular attention; Manfred Marcx glasses."
+description: 'I have always been fascinated with the technology concepts presented on Charles Stross book Accelerando, artificial cats, downloads of consciousness, nanotechnology, etc. but of all of them one got my particular attention; Manfred Marcx glasses.'
 ---

 I've always been fascinated with the technology concepts presented on **Charles Stross** book _Accelerando_, artificial cats, downloads of consciousness, nanotechnology, etc. but of all of them one got my particular attention; Manfred Marcx glasses.